DavidVorick/CodeCommit/UserSpecification.md

 ### Refactor and Integrate

-The 'refactor' workflow uses LLMs to refactor the code into a format that is more amenable to agentic workflows.
-It does not add tests or change functionality at all, but instead renames files and functions and maintains agentic documentation.
+The 'refactor' workflow uses LLMs to refactor the code so that it is higher quality and more amenable to agentic workflows.
+It does not add tests or change functionality, but moves code between files and updates documentation.

 The refactor workflow can be triggered with the command line flag '--refactor' or '--refactor-and-integrate' or '--ref'.
 The programmatic slug that refers to